helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ## Overview ##

-A public institution, with a global audience of 350,000+ users per month, City's website had last been re-developed over 10 years ago.
-With hundreds of CMS users and limited oversight it had mushroomed to 20,000 pages.
+City, University of London is a public institution, with a global audience of 350,000+ users per month.
+However, its main  website www.city.ac.uk had not been re-developed over 10 years.
+With hundreds of CMS users and limited oversight it had mushroomed to 20,000 pages with no clear architecture.

 ## Challenge ##

 City's information-rich site needed to answer users' questions, and help them make decisions.
-With thousands of disparate pages and a lack of structure, users couldn't find the information they saught.
+With thousands of disparate pages and a lack of structure, users couldn't find the information they sought.
 The website fell short of supporting the university's key business goals, such as attracting new students and promoting its research.

 ## My role ##